Tanks vs. AK-47s, and other Aspects of the Gun Debate

 When the NRA is gone will the complete Constitution become offensive to this one or that one?
 Watch what you give up and say that is offensive to me, because the path you head down may be the end of a weakening to America as we know it.

 Airplanes versus guns, again.
-In an earlier dispatch, I disagreed with a reader who offered a different “hypocrisy” argument.
+In an earlier dispatch, I disagreed with a reader who offered another “hypocrisy” argument.
 (In short: that it looks bad for me [JF] to urge restrictions on other people’s use of a dangerous device, the AR-15, when I enjoy using a dangerous device of my own, a small airplane.)

 A reader responds to part of that “hypocrisy” case: